Medicines containing codeine are no longer available without a prescription.

 They are followed by detailed information about managing the transition.

 For short-term pain, cough or colds

-Most people should be able to manage their short-term (acute) pain or cough and cold symptoms with other medicines from the chemist that don't contain codeine.
+Most people are able to manage their short-term (acute) pain or cough and cold symptoms without medicines containing codeine.

 Talk to a pharmacist